- Course type: Self-paced

 - Detailed video explanations for wrong answers

 Related AP Courses

 About This Course

 Can you differentiate between classical and Keynesian views of consumption?
 Do you know how inflation impacts the overall economy?
-Our online course in macroeconomics can help you answer these questions and many more as you prepare for the Advanced Placement (AP) Macroeconomics Exam.
+Our online exam preparation course in macroeconomics can help you answer these questions and many more as you prepare for the Advanced Placement (AP) Macroeconomics Exam.
 The video lessons are designed to be brief yet packed with the information you need to pass this exam and earn college credit.
 Our instructors are accomplished business and economics teachers with extensive experience teaching online.
-They uses real-world examples to explain even the most elusive economic concepts in funny and easy-to-understand ways.
+They use real-world examples to explain even the most elusive economic concepts in funny and easy-to-understand ways.

 Check out our AP test prep materials!
 We've got AP courses to teach you the material, comprehensive AP study guides to help you study, AP practice tests to test your knowledge, and informational AP resources to get you up to speed on testing logistics.

 Syllabus & Course Information

 Our self-paced lessons can be accessed on any mobile device or computer and cover all the subjects you'd expect to find on the exam.
 These include fiscal and monetary policies in economics, the Central Bank and monetary policy and market equilibrium.
 After you complete this course, you should be ready to:

 - Share information about macroeconomic equilibrium

 - Detail production possibility curves and scarcity